 Instructions for Editor: please modify the text of 8.6.8.34, Page 67, Line 34 with the following changes:

 The FD Capability field contains the information that advertises the capabilities of the STA transmitting the FD frame.
 Its length is 2 octets.
-Its presence is indicated by an 1-bit Capability Presence Indicator in the FD Frame Control.
+Its presence is indicated by a 1-bit Capability Presence Indicator in the FD Frame Control.
 The format of the FD Capability field is shown in Figure 8-589c (Format of the FD Capability field format [CID 4618]).